GridSpace/grid-apps/notes.md

 * `F` warn when part > stock or cuts go outside bed
 * `F` can animation clear the mesh in areas where the cuts go through the stock?
 * `F` support lathe mode / A-axis / rotary
-* `F` gcode output option as zip for multiple or flip ops
+* `F` gcode output option as zip for multiple or flip ops or tool change
 * `F` ease-down should be engaged in all descending cutting operations
+* `F` new reg type based on https://youtu.be/BLD4dFoXC7o?t=360

 * `P` common part pre-analyze to speed up 'slice' and improve shadow (overhangs)
 * `P` redo all path route / planning in prepare to account for terrain before camOut